Make Me a Supermodel (British TV series)

 Make Me a Supermodel is a British reality television modeling competition hosted and judged by New Zealand model Rachel Hunter, airing on the television channel Five.
-A U.S. version began airing 2 January 2008 on the cable network Bravo.
+An American version began airing 2 January 2008 on the cable network Bravo.

 Series overview

 Series one (2005)

 The series premiered Tuesday, 14 March 2005 and followed 13 young women (including twins) competing for a modelling contract with Select Model Management and a trip to Maldives to shooting for Glamour magazine.
 The judges of the first season were Rachel Hunter, Tandy Anderson (co-founder and owner of Select) and fashion photographer Perou.
 This season contained 13 episodes.

 The judges eliminated 10 contestants, with viewers voting for the winner among the final three – Kate Ellery, Alice Sinclair and Joanna Downes – in a live catwalk show presented by Tess Daly and Dave Berry.
 Sinclair was the first season's winner.